What are Ofsted inspectors looking for in 2025?

 Safeguarding protocols

-Finally, safeguarding continues to be a huge focus for Ofsted, as outlined in its further education and skills handbook.
+Finally, safeguarding continues to be a core focus for Ofsted, as outlined in its further education and skills handbook and recent proposals on the future of inspections.

 Inspectors will look at how leaders and managers have adapted approaches to safeguarding in recent years to make sure that: